WilliamZhang20/CPS/README.md

 ## Usage

-To run the program, simply do
+To run the program, simply execute

     python main.py